-Many of the active members of the Intel® AI Academy go on to develop projects that require resources outside of their normal work environment and can also benefit from the added visibility of a well-established program with extensive links across diverse industries.
+Many of the active members of the Intel® AI Developer Program go on to develop projects that require resources outside of their normal work environment and can also benefit from the added visibility of a well-established program with extensive links across diverse industries.
 This is where the Intel Software Innovators program comes into play.
 Intel Software Innovators receive numerous benefits from being accepted into the program, which can help launch exciting career-advancing projects and grant access to resources that streamline development and offer a window into future technologies.

 - Early access to resources: Depending on the level of participation, Intel Software Innovators gain access to software development kits (SDKs), software development platforms, and production devices.

 - Greater visibility across the industry: Identification as an Intel Software Innovator—through badges, logos, and swag—raises visibility across the industry and confirms your expertise in emerging technologies.